mreppell/Coalescent_Internal_Branches/README.md

       make

 ###Option 2
-If cmake is unavailable, the programs can be individually compiled using the following commands
+If cmake is unavailable, the programs can be individually compiled using the following commands:

       g++ -o FTEC_branchlength -I .
 FTEC_branchlength.cpp
       g++ -o internal_branches -I . internal_branches.cpp

 ### Commands